dcan-tech/Simple-BinarySearchTree-DB/README.md

 # Binary Search Tree Implementation

 ## Overview
 This project is a basic implementation of a **Binary Search Tree (BST)** in Java.
-The BST supports basic operations such as:
+It supports basic operations such as:
 - **Insertion** of values into the tree
 - **Searching** for values
 - **Displaying** the tree in sorted order (in-order traversal)